dereneaton/dereneaton.github.io/_posts/2015-03-31-simulating-raw-radseq-data-on-a-fixed-tree.markdown

 variations for different data types (e.g., RADseq, ddRAD, GBS, paired-end data).

-I originally developed this script to generate data for bug testing _pyRAD_ and to create example data sets for use in tutorials.
+I originally developed the script to generate data for bug testing _pyRAD_ and to create example data sets for use in tutorials.
-The main purpose of this script is to test assembly methods on raw data, if you are interested in simulating data for downstream analyses I would recommend instead using my ([simLoci.py](/software/)) script, which simulates _assembled_ RADseq-like data in a number of usable formats (.phy, .nex, .geno, .migrate), and includes options to allow introgression between lineages.
+Its main purpose is for testing assembly methods on raw data -- if you are interested in simulating data for downstream analyses I would recommend instead using my ([simLoci.py](/software/)) script, which simulates _assembled_ RADseq-like data in a number of formats (.phy, .nex, .geno, .migrate), and includes options to allow introgression between lineages.

 Still, I figured a script to simulate raw data might be useful to